 Over 20 veterans die by suicide every day and with your help, we can change that.
 For many combat veterans returning home, the stress doesn’t end simply because the deployment is over.
 Much too often the personal and psychological battle continues and our Veterans are often the last to seek help.

-God’s Word For Warriors is here to help.
+God’s Word For Warriors is determined to make a difference with action!

 Duplicating successful outcomes.
 We provide 12 hours of Course Leader training to those who desire to join our dedicated team.
 Training is offered in a variety of delivery formats that can be accomplished in as little as one week or spread out over an eight week period.

 Why did I begin God's Word For Warriors?

 How has God's Word For Warriors made a difference in my life?

 Captain Maryann Tackett

 "Imagine a world where your community courageously rose up and reached out to meet their very own veterans’ spiritual needs."